Heritage Month Mailings

 Resources and Renewal to Inclusion

-As we celebrate Black History Month, let us recognize and honor both the achievements and sacrifices made by trailblazers throughout our nation's history.
-Let us also renew our dedication to combating the persistent racism and violence faced by the Black community and continue striving to build a campus and society that is inclusive and welcoming to everyone.
+As we celebrate Black History Month, let us honor both the accomplishments and the sacrifices, and renew dedication to learning and growing to develop new ways to combat the realities of oppression and violence faced by the Black community.
+Let us lean into humanity’s most loving instincts and continue striving to build a campus and world that is inclusive and welcoming to everyone.

 Sincerely,